AustralianBioCommons/how_to_findable_citable_software/pages/01_source_code.md

 ## Examples

 Here, we provide two examples of version controlled workflows.
-The first is a Galaxy workflow from the IWC community called `COVID-19: variation analysis on ARTIC PE data` [Maier2022], and the second is a Nextflow workflow called `SAMBA: Standardized and Automated MetaBarcoding Analyses workflow` [Cormier2021].
+The first is a Galaxy workflow from the {% tool "iwc" %} called `COVID-19: variation analysis on ARTIC PE data` [Maier2022], and the second is a Nextflow workflow called `SAMBA: Standardized and Automated MetaBarcoding Analyses workflow` [Cormier2021].

 ## References